bacomatic/faery-tale-rs/README.md

 wouldn't work on other platforms as Cargo/Rust seem to manage these things fairly well.

+## Linux

+This just needs a few dependencies (assuming an apt based system):
+    $ sudo apt install rust libsdl2-dev libsdl2-gfx-dev libsdl2-mixer-dev
+    $ cargo run

+## macOS

+This builds and runs on macOS.
+Install some things:
+    $ brew install rust sdl2 sdl2_gfx sdl2_mixer
+    $ export LIBRARY_PATH="$LIBRARY_PATH:/opt/homebrew/lib"
+    $ cargo run

+Place the LIBRARY_PATH line in your .profile, adjust the install path for homebrew if it's different.
+Without it, you won't be able to link the SDL2 libs.

+## Windows

+???
+Haven't tried, probably won't try personally.

 # Directives

 I have goals around this: